iter8-tools/docs/docs/getting-started/concepts.md

 Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess, compare and validate one or more app/ML model versions, promote the winning version, and maximize business value in each release.

 ## Experiment chart
-Iter8 Experiment charts are [Helm charts](https://helm.sh/docs/topics/charts/) under the covers, and enable simple, declarative, and reusable experiments.
-Experiment charts with user supplied values to generate runnable `experiment.yaml` files or Kubernetes experiment manifests.
-The former is used for running experiments on the local machine or within CI/CD pipelines, while the latter is used for running experiments inside Kubernetes.
-Various  types of Iter8 experiments and their usage is described in depth in [Iter8 tutorials](../tutorials/load-test-http/basicusage.md).
+Iter8 Experiment charts are [Helm charts](https://helm.sh/docs/topics/charts/) under the covers, and enable simple, declarative, and reusable metrics-driven experiments.
+Iter8 combines experiment charts with user supplied values to generate runnable `experiment.yaml` files or Kubernetes experiment manifests.
+The former is used for running experiments in the local environment, while the latter is used for running experiments inside Kubernetes.

-By default, Iter8 uses experiment charts located in the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8).
+Iter8 uses experiment charts located in the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8) by default.
 You can create, package and host Iter8 experiment charts in any GitHub repo and use them with Iter8 CLI, and other Iter8 components.

 ## Features at a glance